kevinwaro/dotfiles/Readme.md

 An ansible playbook is also provided to deploy and setup these config files on a server.

+### Puppet cookbook

+A puppet cookbook is also provided to deploy and setup these config files on a server.

 ## Description

 ### Vim configurations